Volunteering is a great way to get involved in your community, meet new people and gain new skills.

 The City recognises and values the substantial and ongoing contributions of volunteers as an integral part of our community wellbeing and offers a number of opportunities.

-The City has an active volunteer program that engages a number of volunteers across the following roles:
+The City has active volunteer programs that engages a number of volunteers across the following roles:

 - Community Bus Drivers

-- Program for Older Adults - Activity and Welcome Desk Volunteers
+- Community Centres: Program and Activities for Older Adults

 - Age Friendly Ambassadors